Dumb Ways to Die

-Dumb Ways To Die is an Australian public campaign made by Metro Trains in Melbourne, Victoria, to promote railway safety.
-The campaign video went viral on social media after it was released in November 2012.
-The campaign's animation was developed into an app available to iOS devices.
+Dumb Ways to Die is an Australian public awareness campaign video and media franchise made by Metro Trains in Melbourne, Victoria to promote railway safety.
+The original cartoon public service announcement for the awareness campaign went viral on social media after it was released on the internet in November 2012, amassing over 340 million views on YouTube.
+The campaign's animation was later developed into a mobile game available to iOS and Android devices.

 On 1 October 2021, PlaySide Studios acquired the Dumb Ways to Die franchise for A$2.25 million from Metro.
-Playside Studios also released an NFT called BEANS on 3 February 2022.
+PlaySide Studios also released an NFT called BEANS on 3 February 2022.

 Campaign

 The campaign was devised by advertising agency McCann Melbourne.
 It appeared in newspapers, local radio and outdoor advertising throughout the Metro Trains network and on Tumblr.
 John Mescall, executive creative director of McCann, said "The aim of this campaign is to engage an audience that really doesn't want to hear any kind of safety message, and we think dumb ways to die will."
 McCann estimated that within two weeks, it had generated at least $50 million worth of global media value in addition to more than 700 media stories, for "a fraction of the cost of one TV ad".
-According to Metro Trains, the campaign contributed to a more than 30 per cent reduction in "near-miss" accidents, from 13.29 near-misses per million kilometres in November 2011 – January 2012, to 9.17 near-misses per million kilometres in November 2012 – January 2013.
+According to Metro Trains, the campaign contributed to a 20% reduction in "near-miss" accidents compared to the annual average, or 30% with respect to the same time of the year before from 13.29 near-misses per million kilometres in November 2011 – January 2012, to 9.17 near-misses per million kilometres in November 2012 – January 2013.